 As spacing w decreases, the peaks are shifted more from their original locations and amplitude decreases.

-As a result of Parseval's theorem, Edge SNRI2, which is defined in frequency domain, is equivalent to the total (integrated) Line Spread Function doublet energy divided by Noise energy in the spatial domain.
+As a result of Parseval's theorem, Edge SNRI2, which is defined in frequency domain, is equivalent to the total (integrated) noise-whitened Line Spread Function doublet energy.